 Forming a business entity is critical to creating a shield between the debts and liabilities of the company and the personal assets of the owners.
-Let’s take a look at the different types of business entities available to the average business whether online or off.
+Let’s take a look at the different types of business entities available to the average business as well as what works when.

-The corporation is the old bear of business entities.
+We need to start with the corporation when discussing the different types of business entities that exist under law.
 It was the first type of company designed to protect owners.
 Google, Facebook, and Twitter are examples of corporate entities.

 When run correctly, the corporation protects its owners from the liabilities of the business.
 Having said this, the company must follow corporate formalities to maintain the protection.
 The formalities can be annoying.
 Annual shareholder meetings are a requirement, for example.
 Still, the corporation is the rock solid choice.
 For tax purposes, many CPAs will advise classifying the entity as an “S” with the IRS.

 Limited Liability Company

 The limited liability company, “LLC”, is the new entity on the block.
 Well, new is a relative term.
 While the corporation has been around for hundreds of years, Wyoming first established the LLC in the United States in the late 1970s.
 It didn’t gain in popularity in other states until the 1990s.
 Now, every state allows for its formation for better or worse.